Crash involving 2 semis reduces traffic to one lane on I-15

 The crash destroyed the front of the semi and caused it to jackknife on I-15 blocking all three lanes of traffic.

-The right and middle lanes remained closed for at least two hours.
-Traffic was directed to the far-left travel lane during that time.
+The emergency and right lanes remained closed for at least two hours.
+Traffic was directed to the left travel lane during that time.

 The driver of the trailing semi was transported by ambulance to the hospital.
 He was the only occupant in the vehicle.